Autumn term 2020

 The health and wellbeing of our students and staff is our number one priority.

-Over the summer, we’re working hard to create a Covid-secure campus, and to offer the right combination of face-to-face and online teaching.
+We have worked hard to create a Covid-secure campus, and to offer the right combination of face-to-face and online teaching.
 Whether you’re returning to continue your studies, or you’re joining us as a new student, we will provide:

 An inspiring, stimulating and rewarding learning experience

 a safe environment to live and learn

 opportunities to have fun and socialise

 On Wednesday 21 October, we announced that the University is moving to the Department for Education (DfE) Tier 2.
 There will be a transition week beginning on Monday 26 October, and we will move officially to DfE Tier 2 from Monday 2 November.
 This means we will increase the proportion of online learning in most programmes.
 We are committed to giving all students here in York the option of regular face-to-face learning opportunities.

 The distinctive learning outcomes of your degree programme will remain the same, no matter what your location or mode of delivery.

 Your programmes and modules will inspire and motivate you.

 We’ll support you to succeed in your studies.